Kenya: Education

-Children attend nursery school, or kindergarten in the private sector until they are five years old.
+Children attend nursery school, or kindergarten in the private sector, until they are five years old.
 This lasts one to three years (KG1, KG2 and KG3) and is financed privately because there has been no government policy on pre-schooling until recently.

-Basic formal education starts at age six and lasts 12 years, consisting of eight years in primary school and four in high school or secondary.
+Basic formal education starts at the age of six and lasts 12 years, consisting of eight years in primary school and four in high school or secondary.
 Primary school is free in public schools and those attending can join a vocational youth/village polytechnic, or make their own arrangements for an apprenticeship program and learn a trade such as tailoring, carpentry, motor vehicle repair, brick-laying and masonry for about two years.

 Those who complete high school can join a polytechnic or other technical college and study for three years, or proceed directly to university and study for four years.
 Graduates from the polytechnics and colleges can then join the workforce and later obtain a specialised higher diploma qualification after a further one to two years of training, or join the university—usually in the second or third year of their respective course.
 The higher diploma is accepted by many employers in place of a bachelor's degree and direct or accelerated admission to post-graduate studies is possible in some universities.